 - USB charging Cable 10cm long

 - All New designs, the Sparq by Saberlight is the ultimate plasma beam torch lighter.
 It has been completely re-designed and re-engineered with an extra arc beam so that it can be used with products that the traditional single arc lighters had trouble with.
-It’s the ultimate USB rechargeable electronic cigarette lighter.
+It’s the ultimate USB rechargeable electronic lighter.

 - The Saberlight Sparq uses lightsaber technology to create an extremely hot plasma wave that is hotter than fire.
 You can use the Sparq for anything a traditional butane firelighter can do but better and safer.

 - The Sparq uses a rechargeable lithium-ion cell instead of fuel.
 This Lithium cell is charged in an hour and is good for more than 3 hours of constant use.
 You also get a lifetime guarantee with each Sparq purchase.
 This means if Sparq fails you can simply return it for a full refund.

 This was my favorite USB arc lighter.
 No more harmful butane gasses.
 Studies have shown that butane can be harmful to humans.
 The less harmful devices I have around my home the better.
 The Saber Sparq uses flame-less plasma technology to completely eliminate the need for this harmful chemical gas.

 If you are a smoker and are doing some air travel, the Saberlight spark is TSA approved – this is because it has no dangerous fuel or gas.
 The Sparq Arc Lighter is flame-less so it is unaffected by wind or water.
 So you can use it under any conditions, rain or shine.

 Sparq Saberlight is one of the coolest rechargeable arc lighters around.
 It has been completely re-engineered with modern technology so that it can be used safely with most flammable objects.